cluffa/disaster_tweets_nlp_svm/nlp_intro_model.md

 ```

 I will use the same function on text, keyword, and location to make it
 simple.
-This adds about 100 more variables than just using text.
+This adds 100s of new predictors to use depending on how many
+sparse words I remove.

 ``` r
 n <- nrow(tweets)